Olympic Broadcasting Services: Rio 2016

-Rio 2016 represented the most television coverage of any previous Olympic Games, with nearly 350,000 total hours broadcast globally, far exceeding the 200,000 hours that were broadcast for the London 2012 Games.
-Additionally, coverage was aired across more platforms than ever before, as more than 500 television channels and 250 digital outlets conveyed the Olympic Games around the world.
+For Rio 2016, OBS produced 7,100 hours of coverage, an increase of 27% compared to London 2012 (5,600 hours).
+Rio 2016 represented the most television coverage of any previous Olympic Games, with 275,301 total hours broadcast globally, far exceeding the 181,482 hours that were broadcast for the London 2012 Games.
+Additionally, coverage was aired across more platforms than ever before, as 584 television channels and 270 digital outlets conveyed the Olympic Games around the world.

-The Olympic Video Player OVP was used for the first time in a Summer Olympics.
+The Olympic Video Player (OVP) was used for the first time in the Olympic Summer Games.
 The OVP broadcast the Games to 56 territories including highly populous areas such as India, Latin America and Thailand, providing live and on-demand HD video of all competition sessions as well as short-form highlights and real-time statistics with enhanced interactivity.

-Ultimately the number of hours of coverage available on digital platforms nearly doubled that of traditional television, representing more than two and a half times of what was achieved for London 2012 (218,000 hours versus 81,500 hours), marking a milestone in the history of Olympic broadcasting.
+The digital broadcast hours of 161,847 exceeded the TV broadcast hours of 113,454.
+Compared to London 2012 the number of hours of digital coverage almost tripled (+198.6%).

-Representing the largest host broadcast operation to date, Rio involved more than 7,200 OBS personnel.
-Further, having developed a production plan to cover all 28 Olympic sports, including new additions Golf and Rugby Sevens, OBS drew on more than 1,000 cameras for the coverage of the Rio Games.
+In total, OBS deployed more than 1,000 cameras, including approximately 160 Super Slow Motion (SSM) and High Speed Slow Motion (HSSM) cameras.
+Additionally, drones were used for live coverage for the first time, covering sports such as Rowing and Canoe Sprint.

 Rio also marked the first time Olympic content was available in Virtual Reality (VR).
 Overall, OBS produced more than 85 hours of live VR coverage, captured by custom-developed 360-degree camera systems, to a total of 14 RHB organisations, representing 31 territories and with total views topped 1.3 million.
-OBS provided VR coverage as Video On Demand (VOD) and highlights packages available for the Opening/Closing Ceremonies, Beach Volleyball, Boxing, Fencing, Athletics, Basketball, Diving and Artistic Gymnastics.
+OBS provided VR coverage as Video On Demand (VOD) and highlights packages available for the opening and closing ceremonies, Beach Volleyball, Boxing, Fencing, Track and Field, Basketball, Diving and Artistic Gymnastics.

 8K Super High Vision (16 times the resolution of High-Definition) was also used for the first time in Rio in collaboration with Japanese Rights Holder NHK.
-OBS-NHK distributed 8K and down-converted 4K (distributed with one-hour delay) to eight MRH organisations that took the 8k/4k feeds, representing 10 territories.
-Approximately 100 hours of live coverage was produced including the Opening and Closing Ceremonies and a selection of disciplines (Athletics, Basketball, Football, Judo, Swimming).
+OBS-NHK distributed 8K and down-converted 4K (distributed with one-hour delay) to several RHBs that took the 8k/4k feeds.
+Approximately 100 hours of live coverage was produced including the opening and closing ceremonies and a selection of disciplines (Athletics, Basketball, Football, Judo, Swimming).